 For those of you who knew Sally Smith, she let no moss grow when it came to establishing programs for children with learning disabilities.
 And so it was with Sally's vision to expand the Lab School model to other cities across the country.
 Pat Roberts and Nancy Blair will forever cherish Sally's belief in their passion, their skills and the need for such a program in Philadelphia.
 Sally's commitment to the program and to our founding advisors and Board of Trustees allowed the growth of AIM to far exceed the expectations of all involved.

-Pat Roberts is the Executive Director of AIM and continues to promote and expand the vision of the AIM Institute for Learning & Research.
+Pat Roberts is the Co-CEO of AIM and continues to promote and expand the vision of the AIM Institute for Learning & Research.
 The AIM Institute presents workshops, seminars and its Experts Series to disseminate best practices for students with learning differences.
 Collaborations with area universities such as West Chester University, Temple University and St. Joseph’s University bring this learning to both undergraduate and graduate level educators and professionals in the field and AIM's new partnership with Haskins Global Literacy Hub allows AIM to partner with and benefit from new research into literacy and learning.